Vocabulary for High School Students

 Lessons for vocabulary for hIgh school students can meet upper-level language standards.
 Vocabulary activities for high school can include writing and word walls.
 Teaching vocabulary to high school students can be meaningful English lessons.

 Creating meaningful vocabulary for high school students.
-Hmmmm.
+Hmmmm—and teaching vocabulary, in engaging ways??
+Tall orders.

-Word walls, mentor sentences, and repetition: It’s tough, and I believe it’s because students are jaded against vocabulary lessons.
+Word walls, mentor sentences, and repetition: It’s tough, and I believe it’s because older learners are jaded against such lessons.
 I don’t have all of the answers, but I can be honest about methods I’ve found meaningful.
 While researching this post, I discovered other methods worth examining.
 I’ll include links to those ideas later.
-Hopefully this post serves as a resource as you examine and implement vocabulary methods, discovering the most effective for your students.
+Hopefully this post serves as a resource as you examine and implement vocabulary methods, discovering the most effective for your classes.

 Lessons for vocabulary for hIgh school students can meet upper-level language standards.
 Vocabulary activities for high school can include writing and word walls.
 Teaching vocabulary to high school students can be meaningful English lessons.

-1. Student directed: Ask students to choose their words.
+1. Learner directed: Ask students to choose their words.

-With this approach, students will choose words to study from a reading assignment, most often a novel.
+With this approach of acquiring words, students will choose terms to study from a reading assignment, most often a novel.

-Still, this is the vocabulary instruction I commonly use for my high school students.
-It gives them ownership, and I sense less grumbling from students.
+Still, this is the vocabulary instruction I commonly use with my vocabulary for high school students.
+It gives them ownership, and I sense less grumbling from classes.
 At times, I provide structure and require certain words be included.
 They overall choose the words, and I merely serve as their assistant in learning.

 Teaching words can come from the teacher